 In order to focus on our core competencies, we are deliberate about future proofing our technology throughout each iteration.
 For example, we leverage GraphQL as it enables us to create APIs at a much faster pace, has a self-documented API, is supported by large organizations who require reliability, enables us to test out the API in a “Playground” without having to set up a client, and allows for extensibility as we build out more functionality.
 These are the kinds of considerations we take into account when deciding on which technology to adopt.
 We also evaluate the feasibility of maintaining the infrastructure with the small and nimble team we currently have.

 Diverse backgrounds build better products.

 We welcome everybody and do not discriminate based on gender, race, what school you attended, or what big company you worked at previously.
-We are actively seeking diversity of experience in all facets to enhance our company so we’re able to authentically and emphatically serve our users.
-We are currently a team of all men and fully acknowledge this must change in order to build the strongest culture and best products for our customers.
+We are actively seeking diversity of experience in all facets to enhance our company so we’re able to emphatically serve our users.
+We are currently a team of mostly men and fully acknowledge this must change in order to build the strongest culture and best products for our customers.

 What matters most to us is that you are the right person for the job and can take ownership for the product you’re working on.
 Your GitHub contributions, previous work, and ability to contribute a ton of value to Point is what’s most important.

 If you’re interested in meeting us or learning more about our vision for the future, we’d love to meet you.
 You can view our open roles here!